 Safe working temperatures are important in any workplace.
-Many workers are unaware of what the legal working temperatures might be in their workplace.
+Many workers are unaware of what the legal maximum & minimum working temperatures might be in their workplace.
 Very low temperatures or very high temperatures at work can both cause discomfort and reduced productivity.

 Safe Working Temperatures